Psoriasis Family Index

 Download the questionnaire

-The PFI-14 is available in English and Italian.
+The PFI-14 is available in English, Italian and Polish.

-This zip file contains the Italian version of the questionnaire, along with the translation certificate.
+This zip file contains the Italian and Polish versions of the questionnaire, along with the translation certificates.
 Find out more about our translation and linguistic validation process, and what to do if you'd like to create a new translation.

 20 March 2019

-This questionnaire, translated into the Italian, is for adult (more than 16 years of age) family members or partners of patients with psoriasis.
+This questionnaire, translated into the Italian and Polish, is for adult (more than 16 years of age) family members or partners of patients with psoriasis.

 How to score it